 PDF files have now become one of the most secure file formats that have been commonly used today.
 Because this file format is meant to hold safe and compressed material, modifying it is never considered straightforward.
 In addition, because you are working on a Linux operating system, you may need to go beyond a simple search and apply the concept of appropriate editing software for a better PDF reader on Linux.

-- Part 2.
-The Best Free PDF Reader for Windows and Mac
+The Best PDF Reader for Windows and Mac

 Top 8 PDF Readers for Linux